 “Then Jesus went from Galilee to the Jordan River to be baptized by John.
 But John didn’t want to baptize him.
 “I am the one who needs to be baptized by you,” he said, “so why are you coming to me?”

 But Jesus said, “It must be done, because we must do everything that is right.”
 So then John baptized him.

 After his baptism, as Jesus came up out of the water, the heavens were opened and he saw the Spirit of God descending like a dove and settling on him.
 And a voice from heaven said, “This is my beloved Son, and I am fully pleased with him.””
-(Matt 3:13-17 NLT)
+(Matthew 3:13-17 NLT)

 It is interesting to note that we see here all three Persons of the Godhead represented.
 Jesus is baptised, The Holy Spirit descends and the Father speaks from Heaven.

 Jesus submitted to John’s baptism, not because He Himself needed repentance, but to ‘fulfill all righteousness’ (Matthew 3:15).
 This had to do with Jesus initiation and office as High Priest, and His fulfilling the Law.
 The consecration consisted firstly of baptism (washing) followed by anointing.
 This took place when the priest reached 30 years of age.
 (Numbers 4:3; Exodus 29:4-7; Leviticus 8:6-36)

 Jesus disciples also administered this baptism of repentance and faith (John 4:1-2).

 After the death, burial and resurrection of Jesus Christ baptism changed forever.
 What previous baptisms pointed to, was fulfilled in Christ.
 What was once a future hope and expectation, was now an accomplished fact.